protop-io/protop/README.md

 Protop creates symbolic links to projects in a system-wide cache where all dependencies are stored whether they were `protop link`ed or retrieved from an external repository.

 ### Use with protoc
-With dependencies synced, you can call `protoc` in a project that looks like this:
+With dependencies synced, you can call `protoc` in a project that looks like the one above:

 ```bash